 - The professors can only guide you, but the end of the day it all comes down to how well you have utilized your last 12 months.
 Those last 12 months will only decide your result.

-- By the time I finished my articleship and it was time for me to study again, I had become this lazy person who had not held a book in 2 years!
+- By the time I finished my articles and it was time for me to study again, I had become this lazy person who had not held a book in 2 years!
 I had a very casual attitude about my exams.
 I studied, just not hard enough!
 I had taken the last 4 important months for granted.

-- On the day of my results, I had no expectations to pass, just a hope for some miracle!
+- On the day of my results, I had no expectations to pass, just hope for some miracle!
 But as they say – Hard Work Has No Substitute!
 I failed the exam.
 I was fine, I knew I hadn’t worked hard enough and this was going to happen.